Gradual adoption

 CopiedCopy

-Of course, the frontend can also directly use the existing server if permitted by the cors and security policies.
+Of course, the frontend can also directly use the existing server if permitted by CORS and security policies.

 Micro frontends